• Skip to primary navigation

 Cedarwood Oil as an Aromatherapy Treatment

 Aromatherapy is another use for cedarwood oil.
 It is fairly easy to do on your own.
 Most aromatherapy involves inhalation.
 You can get some cedarwood oil into your air and breathe it in.
 This can be done by spraying it into a diffuser or an atomiser.
 Spraying it onto surfaces is another way to keep it there longer.
-This can be on your pillow, for better sleep.
+This can be on your pillow for better sleep.
 You can pair your cedarwood oil with other fragrances as well.

 Cedarwood oil in fragrances